Benefits of Blackberries: 10 Reasons Why They're Good For You

 Blackberries can be consumed in their natural state, added to yogurts and oatmeal, or used to make desserts, sauces and juices.

-Blackberry leaves, roots and stalks can be used to make teas to treat diarrhea or infusions to treat wounds.
+Blackberry leaves, roots and stalks can be used to make teas to relieve menopause symptoms, combat diarrhea and treat infections like gingivitis or strep throat.

 Healthy blackberry recipes